sofiane-jell/Capstone_project-02-Website-Visitor-Counter-Application-using-Flask-and-Redis-using-docker/README.md

 # 🌐 Website Visitor Counter
 **Flask • Redis • Docker • Docker Compose**

-A production-style, containerized web application that tracks website visits using a Flask backend and Redis for persistent storage.
+A production-style, containerized and deploying a web application that tracks website visits using a Flask backend and Redis for persistent storage.
 This project demonstrates modern backend development practices, microservice communication, Docker-based deployment, and persistent state management.

 ---